glest/glest-source/BUILD.md

 are MODS.md, README.md...etc) into the working ZetaGlest folder, right beside the executable.

-12. Run zetaglest.exe and enjoy!
+12. Run zetaglest.exe and enjoy! -->

 We are in the process of improving and updating the Windows build process.
 Please subscribe to the ticket below for updates:

 [Current Status](https://github.com/ZetaGlest/zetaglest-source/issues/37)

+We expect to have the Windows build process completed by Tuesday March 13, 2018

 ### *BSD